 The most famous area in Harajuku would be Takeshita Dori a narrow 400m long street filled with many shops, boutiques, and cafes that are targeting Japanese teenagers.
 This street is very very popular so it will be very crowded if you visit it during weekend.

-AnakJajan personally didn’t enjoy the shopping scene here and didn’t bought any fashion related stuff because the style doesn’t suit my style at all, most of it is too kawaii or cute that will only suit Japanese teenager perfectly.
-Please remember that the shops close pretty early around 8pm.
+I personally didn’t enjoy the shopping scene here and didn’t bought any fashion related stuff because the style doesn’t suit my style, most of it is too kawaii or cute.
+Please remember that the shops close pretty early around 8 or 9pm.

 Daiso in Harajuku is a MUST VISIT because it is one of the largest 100 Yen shops in central Tokyo.
 Daiso offers wide selection of products such as stationary, kitchenware, clothing and even food.
 AnakJajan bought many cooking ingredients and snacks and some kawaii stuff here.
 Fyi, Daiso Harajuku open daily from 10:00 to 21:00 located inside Takeshita Dori street.

 We love this place more than Harajuku.
-Located in the middle of Harajuku and Aoyama, Omotesanso is known as Tokyo’s Champs-Elysees that is filled with upscale and chic boutiques and cafe.
+Located in the middle of Harajuku and Aoyama, Omotesanso is known as Tokyo’s Champs-Elysees that is filled with upscale and chic boutiques and cafes.

-You can find many famous fashion brand and cafe or restaurants from oversea in this area such as Louis Vuitton, Bonttega Veneta, Dolce&Gabbana, Jimmy Choo, Max Brenner Chocolate Bar, Jean-Paul Hevin, etc. The most famous building at Omotesando would be Omotesanso Hills, a six floors building with interesting architecture and design that is filled with around 100 upmarket shops, cafes, restaurants and beauty salons.
+You can find many famous fashion brands and cafea or restaurants from overseas in this area such as Louis Vuitton, Bonttega Veneta, Dolce&Gabbana, Jimmy Choo, Max Brenner Chocolate Bar, Jean-Paul Hevin, etc. The most famous building at Omotesando would be Omotesanso Hills, a six floors building with interesting architecture and design that is filled with around 100 upmarket shops, cafes, restaurants and beauty salons.

-If you visit Omotesando, take your time and explore the alleys around Omotesando as you will find many interesting cafe and shops around here.
+If you visit Omotesando, take your time and explore the alleys around Omotesando as you will find many interesting cafes and shops around here.

 Similar with Omotesando, many fashion designers opened their stores and studio here along with chic coffee shops, cafes and restaurants.

-One of the must visit would be Aoyama Flower Market Tea House, one of the famous flower shop at Tokyo – Japan with hidden gem a Tea House inside flower shop.
+One of the must visit would be Aoyama Flower Market Tea House, one of the famous flower shop at Tokyo – Japan with hidden Tea House inside flower shop.

-You surely will be amazed with how the Tea House has been beautifully put together inside flower shop with fresh flowers everywhere and transparent glass table also with fresh flowers beneath the table.
+You surely will be amazed with by how beautiful the Tea House is inside the flower shop with fresh flowers everywhere and transparent glass table also with fresh flowers beneath the table.

 Harajuku – Omotesanso – Aoyama areas are located next to each other, so AnakJajan recommend you to explore it in one visit.
 Let’s Travel!!